rodjek/puppet-lint/developer/tutorial/index.md

 {% endhighlight %}

-As puppet-lint plugins are just Ruby gems, the rest of this setup might be familiar to you, so just bear with me.
+As puppet-lint plugins are just Ruby gems, the rest of this setup might be familiar to you.

 ### README.md
 Every project needs a README file.
-I like to write mine in Markdown so they render nicely in web views while still being readable in plain text.

-I'll leave this to your artistic judgement.

 ### LICENSE
 If you're not familiar with the various licenses commonly used on open source projects, visit [Choose A License](http://choosealicense.com/) to have a look at some options.
-When you find one you're happy with (I usually use the MIT license), drop it in a file called `LICENSE` in the root of your project.
+When you find one you're happy with (the MIT license is highly recommended), drop it in a file called `LICENSE` in the root of your project.

 ### puppet-lint-trailing_newline-check.gemspec
 {% highlight ruby %}